CMPD on missing person case: ‘Our laser focus is to find Allisha’

 In a series of interviews Wednesday with media, CMPD pushed back on any assertion that they have not been forthcoming with family about the case, saying they have been in contact daily with Watts’ close family members.

-“There have been hundreds of hours that have went into this,” said Capt.
+“There have been hundreds of hours that have gone into this,” said Capt.
 Joel McNelly.
 “Our laser focus is to find Allisha.
 That’s what we want.”

 Queen City News asked CMPD about the extent of Dunmore’s involvement in the case, especially after reports surfaced that he may be being treated after his suicide attempt.